bencooling/scaffold-php/README.md

 - Dependency management & autoloading with composer
 - Unit testing with phpunit
-- Continuous testing with grunt-phpunit task
+- Grunt tasks for continuous testing & simple php server
 - Simple implementation of:
   - Dependency Injection
   - Interface as contract